jezzsantos/ServiceStack.Webhooks/README.md

 The choice is entirely yours.

 _Oh, don't worry, we haven't left it entirely up to you, just to get started.
-We got your back with a built-in store and built-in event sink that will get you going seeing how it works.
-But eventually you'll want to swap those out for your own pieces._
+We got your back with a built-in subscription store and built-in event sink that will get you going seeing how it works.
+But eventually you'll want to swap those out for your own pieces, which is easy._

 ![](https://raw.githubusercontent.com/jezzsantos/ServiceStack.Webhooks/master/docs/images/Webhooks.Architecture.PNG)